sanjar91/Fantastic-Four/Code Analysis.md

 - Integer Overflows (CWE 190)
 - Improper input validation (CWE 20)

 Even though we found nothing but false positives related to the flagged areas of concern pointed to by the static analysis tools: nevertheless, this provided us with a focus for what weaknesses to look for when looking at the files of interest identified in the previous security activities of misuse cases, assurance cases, and threat modeling.
-The files of interst were the follwoing:
+The files of interest were the following:
 - [handle_publish.c](https://github.com/eclipse/mosquitto/blob/master/src/handle_publish.c)
 - [handle_subscribe.c](https://github.com/eclipse/mosquitto/blob/master/src/handle_subscribe.c)
 - [mosquitto_passwd.c](https://github.com/eclipse/mosquitto/blob/master/src/mosquitto_passwd.c)